Torrey Pines State Natural Reserve: Torrey Pine

 The Pinus torreyana torreyana, also known as the Torrey pine, is the rarest pine in North America.
 The plant has vanished over time due to the drying period over the last 10 years and has an intricate root system that helps attach it to the overbearing bluffs.
-Torrey Pines is the sole location worldwide where this subspecies grows (including a small coastal strip immediately north of the Reserve in Del Mar.
+Torrey Pines is the sole location worldwide where this subspecies grows (including a small coastal strip immediately north of the Reserve in Del Mar).
 A closely related subspecies occurs on Santa Rosa Island.

 Other species, climate

 While chiefly known as habitat to this extremely rare and endangered species, the Torrey Pine Reserve also is home to a wide variety of vegetation and wildlife.
 The Torrey Pines Reserve has a rather unusual climate due to the Santa Ana winds causing the vegetation to be drier.
-Plants such as Coastal sage scrub, Coastal Strand, and Salt marsh also thrive at Torrey Pines.
+Plant communities such as coastal sage scrub, coastal strand, and salt marsh also thrive at Torrey Pines.
 More information on the different plants that grow at this park is provided on the official Torrey Pines website.